jywu20/Notes/Computer Science/Circuit/HDL.md

-It can be seen that several paradigms that are traditionally considered as high-level - event listening, computational graph, and possible parallelism originating from the structure of the computational graph - are integrated parts of Verilog, which however is generally considered a low-level description.
+It can be seen that several paradigms that are traditionally considered as high-level - event listening, computational graph, and parallelism whenever possible from the structure of the computational graph - are integrated parts of Verilog, which however is generally considered a low-level description.
 So again, the high-level/low-level distinction is theoretically not always a well-defined concept.